 - The availability of affordable and effective public transport options between place of residence and place of work (For instance, industries located near railway stations are likely to have higher public transport use than those located away from main public transport routes);

 - The number of motor vehicles available from within a household; and

 - The travel distance to work, which for example, can allow people to walk or bicycle to their place of employment.

 Method of Travel to Work data should be viewed in conjunction with Workers place of residence and resident place of work for a clearer picture of where people come from to work in the Sunshine Coast Council area, and Employment locations for the Destination Zones they work in and how they arrive there.

 Australian Bureau of Statistics (ABS) – Census 2011 (experimental imputed) & 2016 – by place of work

 |Sunshine Coast Council area - All industries||2016||2011||Change|

-In 2016, there were 1,404 people in the who caught public transport to work (train, bus, tram or ferry) in Sunshine Coast Council area, compared with 82,779 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 1,412 people who caught public transport to work (train, bus, tram or ferry) in the Sunshine Coast Council area, compared with 83,532 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-The major differences between the method of travel to work of the workforce in Sunshine Coast Council area and Queensland were:
+The major differences between the method of travel to work of the workforce in the Sunshine Coast Council area and the Queensland workforce were:

 - A larger percentage of local workers who worked at home (8.0% compared to 5.3%)